Disco Labs’ Gavin Ballard On All Things Composable Commerce

 [34:27]

-• “They [Taylor Stitch] have a very dedicated customer base who are very much advocating and pushing those campaigns out through social media and referrals and things like that.
-So it can be really powerful for acquisition as well.”
+• “[Taylor Stitch] has a very dedicated customer base who are very much advocating and pushing [crowdsourced] campaigns out through social media and referrals….
+So, it can be really powerful for acquisition as well.”

 [37:16]

-How preselling flips the cash conversion cycle and minimizes waste of resources
+How presales flip the cash conversion cycle

 • The typical cash conversion cycle starts with businesses purchasing inventory, selling that to customers, and cash flows back through sales